teabyii/htmlite/README.md

 # htmlite

-A simple library to parse html to JS object
+A quick & tiny library to parse HTML string to JS object